SpazzTL/NovelpiaScraper/README.md

     Once you see how many total novels there are (e.g., "총 35,766개 작품"), you can just have your script loop through all the pages.
 For this example, that's pages 1 to 357 (and maybe 358 just to be safe).

 This lets you grab a ton of metadata (author, views, etc.) from every single novel without making a unique request for each one, avoiding ip bans and data usage.
-The only issue is you won't get the synopsis this way, so you then use this list of valid ids/etc to THEN scrape like I do here (go through each id and load /novel/id html content and scrape what you need.)
+The only issue is you won't get the synopsis this way, so you then use this list of valid ids/etc to THEN scrape like I do here (go through each id and load /novel/id html content and scrape what you need.
+[Avoids making 380,000 request and indexing deleted novels..
+Though you need an adult verified account to search and index adult content this way] )

 Then, you can: